-- cross border taxation issues, especially concerning the UK and Australia, for both companies and individuals
+- cross border taxation issues, especially concerning the UK and Australia, for both companies and individuals;

-- transfer pricing
+- transfer pricing;

-- the taxation of trusts
+- the taxation of UK trusts and offshore trusts ;

 Appointments & Memberships